djstevenson/songs-to-the-siren-swift-static/input/song/NothingLastsForever/article.md

 After leaving the Bunnymen, McCulloch released a couple of non-remarkable solo LPs, before forming Electrafixion with Bunnyman Will Sergeant.
 This new band produced a way better LP in my view.
 By the time Les Pattinson got involved, the original three Bunnymen were together again and the next record was released under the original name.

-The above-embedded video is clearly in the wrong aspect ratio, but the official video - in the correct ratio - has truly appalling audio quality.
-It was a conundrum which to link to.
-The audio deserves to be heard in better quality than the official upload, while the beautiful Citroën DS deserves to be seen in the right aspect ratio.
-Both are linked below, take your pick.

 This lead single was, somehow, simultaneously “a new start” and “picking up where they left off”.
 It’s *exactly* what you would want from an Echo & The Bunnymen reunion single.

 ### An aside